Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Method

-The gradient has the same direction with $W_{min}$.
+The gradient has the same direction with $W_{min}$ (see Figure~\ref{Geometric}~(b)).
 For the unseen images of new classes, \emph{i.e.,} query images, $-W_{max}$ and $W_{min}$ are not accurate to describe the adversary of the original query, so the adversarial attack effect is limited.
-In this paper, instead of using class predictions, we directly attack the feature.
-According to the Eq. \ref{Eq:our}, the gradient of the proposed method is written as,
+In this paper, instead of using class predictions, we directly attack the representation in the feature space.
+According to the Eq.~\ref{Eq:our}, the adversarial gradient of the proposed method is written as,